José Antonio Camacho: International career

 Camacho played 81 games for the Spain national team, making his first appearance just 19 years old.
 His debut came on 5 February 1975 in a 1–1 draw against Scotland for the UEFA Euro 1976 qualifiers, in Valencia.

 For the following 13 years, Camacho was a defensive mainstay for the national side, being selected – and always as first-choice – to the 1982 and 1986 FIFA World Cups, as well as Euro 1984 and 1988.
 After the 2–0 group stage loss to West Germany in the latter competition, he retired from the international scene aged 33.

 Coaching career

 Beginnings

 Following his retirement as a player in 1989, Camacho began coaching, first in Real Madrid's coaching staff.
-His first professional experiences were spent at Rayo Vallecano and RCD Espanyol, both of which he helped promote to the top division.
+His first professional experiences were spent at Rayo Vallecano and Espanyol, both of which he helped promote to the top division.

 In the summer of 1998, Camacho took over Real Madrid's first team, but left after only 22 days over disagreements with the club's management.